 Official Race Camping at Big Twin

 Again for 2026 our home away from home for race weekend will be the beautiful and spacious Big Twin Lake Resort.
-To reserve your campsite you can either do so when registering for the race or if you already registered or if you're volunteering click here (Volunteers camp for free!
-Email us to get your coupon code).
 This is your most convenient option as this is also where you'll catch the shuttle buses to/from the race start/finish area.

 From the very first conversation with Big Twin owners Loree and Jessica it was obvious we had found our new home for the race!
 This multi-generation family business will soon be celebrating their 100th anniversary!
 Any small biz that's been around that long must be doing something right and after meeting with them it was easy to imagine us having a great race weekend there.
 It's a huge park-like property on the west side of Big Twin Lake just a few miles outside of downtown Winthrop and just 5 miles from the trails at Sun Mountain.
 Like last year we will again have the property all to ourselves!